Anku5hk/Programmers_guide_to_Python/book.md

 iteration is O(n).
 ### 3.4 Set
 * Are unordered collection of non repeating sequence of immutable items.
 Similar to *dict*, *set* is mutable, iterable, but Indexing/Slicing doesn't work.
-* Items/Members inside a set should be hashable (must have a *\_\_hash\_\_()* method), its hash value must never changes during its lifetime.
-Numbers, strings & tuple (with hashable items in them) are hashable.
+* Items/Members inside a *set* should be hashable (must have a *\_\_hash\_\_()* method), its hash value must never changes during its lifetime.
+Numbers, strings & *tuple* (with hashable items in them) are hashable.
 This behaviour allows sets to check if a particular object is unique from other members and also to perform operations like intersection, union.
-* Sets are used to maintain unique values and in membership testing i.e check if the variable is already present in the set.
+* Sets are used to maintain unique values and in membership testing i.e check if the variable is already present in the *set*.
 Like in BFS/DFS algorithms for checking visited nodes.
 * Create a *set*.
 ```Python
 # insert values inside '{}' brackets